stormgbs/cron-rs/README.md

 ### A Full Example

-Scheduler is a cron time shceduler.
+`Scheduler` is a cron time scheduler.
 The example below will show you:
 * Parse CronEntry.
 * Make a output keeper to capture cron outputs.